evanpcosta/GaussianProcessProject/README.md

                        Adapted from: https://github.com/jermwatt/machine_learning_refined and
                        https://nipunbatra.github.io/blog/ml/2020/03/29/param-learning.html

-Specifically the way a GP workflow is optimizaed over a dataset involves these key steps again outline in the [Gaussian Process Jupyter Notebook](https://github.com/evanpcosta/GaussianProcessProject/blob/main/Gaussianprocess.ipynb)
+Specifically the way a GP workflow is optimizaed over a dataset involves these key steps again outlined in the [Gaussian Process Jupyter Notebook](https://github.com/evanpcosta/GaussianProcessProject/blob/main/Gaussianprocess.ipynb)

 1. Define Kernel, Cost Function (Negative Log Likelihood), Optimization method (Gradient Descent)
 2. Calculate the "posterior" over the given dataset, where you are calculating the mean and covariance function, as preliminary values.